Senior-Project49X/.github/profile/README.md

-## Flagconquest
+## 🏴‍☠️ FlagConquest

-FlagConquest is a web application designed to help users practice Capture The Flag (CTF) challenges, a popular format for cybersecurity competitions.
-It provides a platform where users can enhance their skills in solving various types of CTF tasks, such as cryptography, network, forensics, and more
+FlagConquest is a web application designed to help users practice Capture The Flag (CTF) challenges, a popular format in cybersecurity competitions.
+The platform allows users to improve their skills in solving various types of CTF challenges, such as cryptography, networking, forensics, and general security tasks.

 <aside>
 👋 Questions Category: